Python-SIP/sip/docs/api_12.rst

     :param type:
         the event type for which the handler is registered.
     :param td:
-        the generated type structure - the handler will only be invoked for Python object corresponding to this type or a sub-type.
+        the generated type specification - the handler will only be invoked for Python object corresponding to this type or a sub-type.
     :param handler:
         the handler that is called when the event is triggered.